pjl-software/full-stack-auth-repo/README.md

 Angular front-end, and PostgreSQL datastore that will run on Docker.
 The repo will be runnable with a few key strokes and with minimal local requirements.

+Please note, however, that **this code is intended for educational purposes only.
+It is not running in production, nor is it claiming to be "production-ready" code**.
+The code is simply intended to teach and allow you to learn frameworks through practical usage.

 ## To Get Started

 This repo has a number of utility scripts in the `bin` directories located within this repo.
 Each script has a `-h` help